 - Mix the softened butter, garlic, and fresh thyme in a bowl then carefully peel skin away from the turkey breast and rub butter mixture under the skin.

 - Place turkey in a large zip-top freezer bag along with the salt and chicken or turkey stock.

-- Seal bag and use the displacement method to remove as much air from the bag as possible before dropping into the sous vide water bath.
+- Seal bag and remove as much air from the bag as possible before dropping turkey into the sous vide water bath.
 Cook for 12 hours.